Maine Military and Veteran Benefits

 When you apply, you will need the following information:

-Dependent Information: Social Security number(s) of Children whom you are the main support of
+Dependent Information: Social Security number(s) of Children that you provide most of the support for.

-Veterans who separated from the Armed Forces in the past 18 months will need to provide information from a DD214.
-Federal civilian employees will need to provide information from a SF-8 or SF-50.
+Veterans who separated from the U.S. Armed Forces in the past 18 months will need to provide information from their DD214.

 Maine Unemployment Insurance Phone and Mailing Directory